Control Panel (Part 2)

 Even though most of the time we use the Boil Kettle PID in manual mode, automatic mode can be useful too: It helps us minimize the chance of 'boil overs'.
 When wort first starts to boil it foams up considerably.
 If left unattended (brewers are easily distracted), it will result in messy boil-overs.
 To avoid this, when we're overly busy we run the PID in automatic mode with the temperature set to just below boiling (208F).
 We also set the alarm to sound once that temperature is reached.
 The wort is then automatically heated to just below boiling without going any higher, and the alarm sounds.
 We then switch over to manual mode and continue heating while watching and stirring to avoid the initial boil over.

-Automatic mode is also useful in the Boil Kettle when extended hop stands are performed (hops are added and steeped at specific temperatures for extended durations after the boil is completed).
+Automatic mode is also useful in the Boil Kettle when extended hop stands are performed (hops are added and steeped at specific temperatures for extended durations after the boil is completed - see our Electric Hop Stand PAle Ale as an example).

 The PID controllers need to be programmed to lock out manual mode (Mash/Lauter Tun and Hot Liquor Tank PID only) and tell them what sort of temperature probe we use.
 This is a one-time operation and is covered in a separate article.